 From my very beginning, while as a student at UMass Amherst, I have done nearly all my paintings Plein-aire.
 Often this involves either sitting on a sidewalk for a day’s work and witnessing occasional strange human antics, or multi day camping trips and hikes.
 But, sometimes elements in a scene can change fast, so I take a photo anyway in case I need help rendering it to how I first remembered it.

 I never have had to look for scenes that motivate me enough to invest the work and logistics time of painting them, I just find them, more than I’d ever have time to do all of.
-I single out ones that have a good proportion of shapes and sizes in their elements, and have a lot going on in them, a variety in buildings and secondary structures like streetlamps and signs, ideally some plants or geology mixed in, and either a contrasting backround or a dramatic sky.
+I single out those that have a good proportion of shapes and sizes in their elements, and have a lot going on in them.
+A variety in buildings and secondary structures like street lamps and signs, ideally some plants or geology mixed in, and either a contrasting background or a dramatic sky, is a great mix.
 If a waterfall is the subject, my approach is a similar balance of water, rocks, and vegetation.
-Having a memory attached to an already inspiring scene, which many do, is a big bonus.
-Street intersections are a cross section of everyday life in the neighborhoods that I enjoy going to, with plenty of activity in front of me, just like that mechanical egg sorting machine I remembered as a child.
+Having a memory attached to an already inspiring scene, which many do, is a bonus.

 See me in action on site in Silverton Oregon here: